Podcastindex-org/podping-hivewriter/CLI.md

 **Options**:

 * `--medium TEXT`: The medium of the feed being updated.
 If used in combination with the 'server', this sets the default medium only.
-Must be one of the following: mixed podcast podcastL music musicL video videoL film filmL audiobook audiobookL newsletter newsletterL blog blogL  [env var: PODPING_MEDIUM; default: podcast]
+Must be one of the following: newsletterL publisher course audiobook blog filmL film newsletter podcastL courseL videoL musicL audiobookL publisherL blogL music podcast mixed video  [env var: PODPING_MEDIUM; default: podcast]
 * `--reason TEXT`: The reason the feed is being updated.
 If used in combination with the 'server', this sets the default reason only.
 Must be one of the following: update live liveEnd  [env var: PODPING_REASON; default: update]
 * `--hive-account TEXT`: Hive account used to post  [env var: PODPING_HIVE_ACCOUNT, HIVE_ACCOUNT, HIVE_SERVER_ACCOUNT; required]
 * `--hive-posting-key TEXT`: Hive account used to post  [env var: PODPING_HIVE_POSTING_KEY, HIVE_POSTING_KEY; required]
 * `--sanity-check / --no-sanity-check`: By default, podping will test for available resources and the ability to post to the Hive chain on the given hive account at startup by posting startup information.
-Disabling this will result in a faster startup, time, but may result in unexpected errors.  [env var: PODPING_SANITY_CHECK; default: True]
+Disabling this will result in a faster startup, time, but may result in unexpected errors.  [env var: PODPING_SANITY_CHECK; default: sanity-check]
 * `--livetest / --no-livetest`: Use live Hive chain but write with id=podping-livetest.
 Enable this if you want to validate posting to Hive without notifying podping watchers.
-Used internally for end-to-end tests.  [env var: PODPING_LIVETEST; default: False]
+Used internally for end-to-end tests.  [env var: PODPING_LIVETEST; default: no-livetest]
-* `--dry-run / --no-dry-run`: Run through all posting logic without posting to the chain.  [env var: PODPING_DRY_RUN; default: False]
+* `--dry-run / --no-dry-run`: Run through all posting logic without posting to the chain.  [env var: PODPING_DRY_RUN; default: no-dry-run]
 * `--status / --no-status`: Periodically prints a status message.
-Runs every diagnostic_report_period defined in podping_settings  [env var: PODPING_STATUS; default: True]
+Runs every diagnostic_report_period defined in podping_settings  [env var: PODPING_STATUS; default: status]
 * `--hive-operation-period INTEGER`: By default the Hivewriter will wait a few seconds gathering IRIs before sending the next batch.
 This balances resource usage against speed.
 If this is set here, the setting will override any settings sent by a config update.  [env var: PODPING_HIVE_OPERATION_PERIOD; default: 3]
 * `--ignore-config-updates / --no-ignore-config-updates`: By default, podping will periodically pull new settings from the configured Hive control account, allowing real time updates to adapt to changes in the Hive network.
-This lets you ignore these updates if needed.  [env var: PODPING_IGNORE_CONFIG_UPDATES; default: False]
+This lets you ignore these updates if needed.  [env var: PODPING_IGNORE_CONFIG_UPDATES; default: no-ignore-config-updates]
-* `--i-know-what-im-doing`: Set this if you really want to listen on all interfaces.  [env var: PODPING_I_KNOW_WHAT_IM_DOING; default: False]
+* `--i-know-what-im-doing`: Set this if you really want to listen on all interfaces.  [env var: PODPING_I_KNOW_WHAT_IM_DOING]
-* `--debug / --no-debug`: Print debug log messages  [env var: PODPING_DEBUG; default: False]
+* `--debug / --no-debug`: Print debug log messages  [env var: PODPING_DEBUG; default: no-debug]
 * `--version`
 * `--install-completion`: Install completion for the current shell.
 * `--show-completion`: Show completion for the current shell, to copy it or customize the installation.